What does this order mean for hospitals and their clinics?

 Can I get a test at a Kaiser facility if I’m not a Kaiser member?

 The order does not require Kaiser to provide testing to non-Kaiser members in its clinics.
-However, Kaiser will be required to provide COVID-19 testing to anyone receiving care in its facilities (including urgent care clinics or emergency rooms) who has COVID-19 symptoms, is a contact with someone with COVID-19, or is at a high-risk of exposure to COVID-19 as defined by the Order.
+However, Kaiser will be required to provide COVID-19 testing to anyone receiving care in its facilities (including urgent care clinics or emergency rooms) who has COVID-19 symptoms, was exposed to someone with COVID-19, or is an essential worker.

 I go to Palo Alto Medical Foundation for care.
-Will I be able to get tested if I am at higher risk?
+Will I be able to get tested if I am an essential worker?

-Yes, if you work in a high-risk setting where you have contact with many members of the public (first responder, grocery store worker, pharmacy clerk, etc.), you frequently or routinely travel by mass transit, or attended a mass gathering of at least 100 individuals in the last two weeks, and you are a patient of Palo Alto Medical Foundation (PAMF), PAMF is required to provide you a COVID-19 test if you request one.
+Yes, if you are an essential worker as defined by the COVID-19 Diagnostic Testing emergency regulation of the California Department of Managed Health Care, 28 C.C.R. § 1300.67.01(b)(5) (for example, first responder, grocery store worker, pharmacy clerk, etc.), and you are a patient of Palo Alto Medical Foundation (“PAMF”), PAMF is required to provide you a COVID-19 test if you request one.

 I go to a Stanford clinic for my care.
 Will they test me if I have no symptoms but work as a grocery store clerk?

 Yes.
-Because you are at a higher risk of exposure to COVID-19 based on your occupation, Stanford is required to provide you a COVID-19 test if you request one.
+Because you are considered an essential worker under the COVID-19 Diagnostic Testing emergency regulation of the California Department of Managed Health Care, 28 C.C.R. § 1300.67.01(b)(5), Stanford is required to provide you a COVID-19 test if you request one.

-How can I find a testing site if I don’t have insurance?
+How can I find a testing site if I don’t have a healthcare provider?

 There are many places in the County where people without insurance can get a free COVID-19 test.
 Information on these testing sites is available at www.sccfreetest.org.